 Source: The Exeter Health+ Product Guide

 If you do make a claim, you'll move down the scale based on the size of it, however, you'll only ever move down a maximum of three levels in a policy year, and if you don't claim, you'll start to move back up.
+The Exeter is one of the most generous in respect to how your claims affect your no claims discount, with many other insurers dropping you down by three levels for claims much smaller than £2000.

 Source: The Exeter Health+ Product Guide